billwheatley/developer-efficiency-blog/README.md

   * Used to edit yaml configs
   * Used to edit *So Simple* theme artifact templates in markdown and HTML.
   * Used for README.md documentation editing
-* Playing around with different markdown editors for article initial development.
-  * First Attempt **vsCode**: have done initial development of markdown articles here before but lacks grammar checking.
-  * Second Attempt **Google Docs**: Initial article development, export as Markdown, save as file in this repo, vsCode from there for final tweaking.
-Google Docs did some odd stuff with Markdown formatting that required me to do tedious changes to make the the markdown right for Jekyll.
-If I land on this I might create a `sed` script to automatically cleanup their anti-patterns to Jekyll.
+* Initial article development with **Google Docs**: Initial article development
+  * After initial completion, I export as Markdown, save as file in this repo
+  * vsCode from there for final tweaking
+  * Last time I used this Google Docs did some odd stuff with Markdown formatting that required me to do tedious changes
-  * Future Attempt [StackEdit](https://stackedit.io/): Thinking about trying this one sometime for initial article development.
-Probably copy/paste after initial development into a file in this repo, vsCode from there for final tweaking.
+    * I might create a `sed` script to automatically cleanup their anti-patterns to Jekyll.
+If I do that it will be added to this repo.
 * `podman`: Container build and runtime CLI front end.
 * Containerized builder image
   * Dev builder artifacts are in [jekyll-builder/](./jekyll-builder/) folder.